SyncfusionExamples/maui-pdf-viewer-examples/OpenPDFFromBase64String/README.md

 ## Prerequisites
 1. A .NET MAUI project set up.
 2. The [Syncfusion.Maui.PdfViewer](https://www.nuget.org/packages/Syncfusion.Maui.PdfViewer) package is installed.
+3. Base64 string converted PDF text file.
+(In your project, create a folder named Assets (if it doesn't already exist).
+Add the text file containing base64 string text file (For example PDFEncodedBase64String.txt) in the Assets folder of your project, and set its Build Action to EmbeddedResource.
+(The pdf which is converted as base64 string text is [PDF_Succinctly1928776572](https://s3.amazonaws.com/files2.syncfusion.com/dtsupport/directtrac/general/pd/PDF_Succinctly1928776572.pdf?AWSAccessKeyId=AKIAWH6GYCX354WITGDG&Expires=1753248365&Signature=ra3pQ1YDz2FAUjGvceLmZHTl834%3D) which has 62 pages)).

 ## Steps
 1. Get the current executing assembly.